-A mammogram Mammography Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
-Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more (x-ray of your breast) for breast cancer Breast Cancer Cancer is when cells grow abnormally.
+A mammogram Mammography Breast cancer rarely causes symptoms in its early stages, and early treatment is more likely to be successful; thus, screening is important.
+Screening is the hunt for a disorder before any symptoms... read more (x-ray of your breast) for breast cancer Breast Cancer Cancer is when cells grow abnormally.
 Cancer cells don't look or work like normal cells and keep multiplying out of control.
 Cancer cells can invade and destroy nearby healthy tissue.
 Sometimes... read more

-PSA test Screening Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
+PSA test Screening Prostate cancer begins in the prostate gland, an organ found only in males.
 The risk of prostate cancer increases as men age.
-Symptoms, such as difficulty urinating, a need to... read more (prostate specific antigen) for prostate cancer Prostate Cancer Cancer is the out-of-control growth of cells in your body.
+Symptoms, such as difficulty urinating, a need to urinate frequently... read more (prostate specific antigen) for prostate cancer Prostate Cancer Cancer is the out-of-control growth of cells in your body.
 Cells are the tiny building blocks of your body.
 Cells specialize in what they do.
 Different organs are made of different kinds of... read more

 Tests of your stool (poop) or a colonoscopy Endoscopy Endoscope is an instrument doctors use to look inside your body.
 Endoscopes can also be used to do tests and treat diseases.
 Endoscopes are tubes that have a light and a small video camera on... read more for colon cancer Colon Cancer Your colon is your large intestine.
 Your rectum is a pouch at the end of your colon where stool is stored until you pass it.
 Cancer is the out-of-control growth of cells in your body.
 Cells... read more

 During a procedure that has to be scheduled ahead of time

 Even if a screening test is positive, doctors usually can’t tell for sure if you have cancer.
 Doctors will do more specific tests to know whether you have cancer.